satorici/satori-docs/satori_help/docs/repo.md

 ## Show

-This command shows if the repository is connected to CI, whether it has a valid playbook, and the last results of its execution, including any potential errors encountered during the playbook's execution.
+This command allows you to check details about your repository's testing status.
+It displays whether the repository is connected to CI, verifies if a valid playbook is present, and provides the results of the latest playbook execution, including any errors encountered.

 ```sh
 satori repo githubUsername/repository